 Working in London

 Depending upon your expectations, your job could be hit or miss.
 Some interns enjoy lots of responsibility and build exciting new skills; others get stuck with data entry and administrative tasks.
 However, both types of jobs have their pros and cons.
 I, for instance, was fortunate enough to land a dynamic position that offered great exposure to credit lending and banking.
 However, my position frequently required long hours and high levels of stress.
 Interns with more pedestrian positions may miss out on building professional skills, but they generally worked from nine to five, endure less stress, and have more flexible work schedules around which to schedule trips abroad.
 Regardless of the rigor of your position, you will be working for a respected company.
-Most interns work for large financial service providers, such as Barclays, RBS, Credit Suisse, J.P.
-Morgan, Citi Bank, and more.
+Most interns work for large financial service providers, such as Barclays, BlackRock, Credit Suisse, J.P.
+Morgan, Citi Bank, Thomas Reuters, and more.
 Other employers include large law firms and tech support companies.
 Jobs may include finance, operations, human resources, accounting, and analytical marketing.
 To be certain, working for any of the large companies with whom Mountbatten associates will add gravitas to your résumé.

 Finally, one of the perks of working in the U.K. is that you will likely receive 25 paid vacation days in addition to federal holidays.
 This is twice as much time off than you can expect as an entry-level employee in the U.S. It also provides ample opportunity to explore London, the U.K., and Europe.

 Living in London

 Mountbatten provides living arrangements in London, work placement, a monthly stipend, accommodations, insurance, visa assistance.
 The stipend for your work should be enough to ensure that you are well fed (assuming you shop for groceries and do not always eat out) and that you can pay for public transportation.
 You will also have enough surplus cash to visit city attractions (although most museums are free), and explore London’s famous pubs.
 If you want to travel every weekend to continental Europe, as many interns do, then you will need to bring along some savings or a credit card.

 Studying in London